hamb0n-3/osinter/docs/scanning/tips_and_tricks.md

 Below are some helpful tricks to help you in your adventures.

 ## Change Verbosity During Scan
-Press enter during a BBOT scan to change the log level.
+Press enter during a OSINTER scan to change the log level.
 This will allow you to see debugging messages, etc.

 <img src="https://user-images.githubusercontent.com/20261699/224358855-9411cdc6-68a9-4cc4-828f-e30e4766101a.gif" style="max-width: 45em !important"/>